What is Reverse Debugging and Why Do We Need It?

 Take a bug where some code accesses shared data but claims the wrong lock.
 This shows up as a threading bug where two threads are accessing data A but one of them has locked data B by mistake; so there is a race condition between the threads.
-Using a conventional debugger, the bug will show up as a corruption of data A, but the cause won't be obvious.
-Typically the response is to run again with watchpoints set, but this can result in a lot of false positives unless a complex condition is defined to filter out the OK accesses, and having set all that up there's a strong chance that the bug won't manifest next time.
-Reverse debugging makes it faster: by starting at the end where the corruption is detected, setting a watchpoint and running backwards, the source of the corruption can be found much sooner.
+Using a conventional debugger, the bug will show up as a corruption of data A, but the cause won’t be obvious.
+Typically the response is to run again with watchpoints set, but this can result in a lot of false positives unless a complex condition is defined to filter out the OK accesses, and having set all that up there’s a strong chance that the bug won’t manifest next time.
+Time travel debugging makes it faster: by starting at the end where the corruption is detected, setting a watchpoint and running backwards, the source of the corruption can be found much sooner.

 Corruption of a linked list leads to a crash, but it is difficult to see when the corruption occurs.
 Rather than having to continually re-run the program, reverse debugging allows developers to go back in time before the list was corrupted and use a binary search to quickly find out when the list got corrupted.
 This brings debugging time down from over an hour to less than 10 minutes.

-These are examples of where reverse debugging aids developers and are by no means exhaustive.
+These are examples of where time travel debugging aids developers and are by no means exhaustive.

-UDB is an interactive reversible debugger for C/C++ on Linux that works on any user-mode compiled code, on x86.
-This reverse debugging tool is available standalone or bundled with Undo's LiveRecorder product.
-It takes the guesswork out of debugging by allowing developers to step or run their program backwards as well as forwards in time.
+UDB is an interactive time travel debugger for C/C++ on Linux that works on any user-mode compiled code, on x86.
+This reverse debugging tool is available standalone or bundled with Undo’s LiveRecorder platform.
+It takes the guesswork out of debugging by allowing developers to step or run their program backward as well as forward in time.
 It incorporates the full functionality expected of modern debuggers (such as scripting, conditional breakpoints and watchpoints, full inspection of globals and locals) and also allows these features to be used with the program running in reverse.
 Bugs can be fixed in minutes, not weeks.